benmvp/slides/2017/nodevember/why-react.md

 NOTES:
 - Eventbrite is not one single app, but made up multiple smaller apps
+- First consumer was team building ambitious new event creation experience
+- Existing experience pre-dates Backbone and mostly written in jQuery soup; complete rewrite
+- Over time built up EDS and more teams began creating apps
+- No plan to stop and convert everything over; opportunistic rewrites
 - We have a number of React apps out there now
 - Checkout widget takes you to speednashviledating.com FYI
 - Event Management Navigation was an example where we mixed React & Backbone